nasir-shah/DS_Practice/README.md

 ## **Data Structure Practice**

 ##### This repository contains the source code of the **Algorithms** used to solve basic DS related problems.All algorithms are written in Python 3.6 .
-The time elapsed by each algorithm to sort 100 items is also given.
+The time elapsed by each algorithm to sort 'n' items is also given.
 ----
 <!-- Identifiers, in alphabetical order -->
 1. **Insertion Sort**